noun - something held as an established opinion

 Partner With Us

-Bringing together a team of experienced and innovative drug developers who are ready to re-think what's possible is requisite to help patients get greater access to PCSK9-targeted therapy.
+Bringing together a team of experienced and innovative drug developers (ready to re-think what's possible) is requisite to help patients get greater access to PCSK9-targeted therapy.
 Dogma Therapeutics is actively seeking clinical development partners who share our vision.